ivirshup/anndata-paper/paper.md

 **e,** Subsetting the `AnnData` object by observations produces a view of data and annotations.
 \label{fig:overview}
 ](figures/overview.pdf)

+## The data structure

+Standard data structures facilitate both exploratory data analysis and sharing of data as demonstrated by, for instance, the tidyverse project [@Wickham2014] in the R ecosystem.

+anndata defines a data structure standard that makes use of conserved dimensions between data matrix and annotations, similar to `ExpressionSet` [@Huber2015].
+With that, `AnnData` makes a particular choice for data organization that has been left unaddressed by packages like scikit-learn or PyTorch [@Paszke2019], which model input and output for each computation as unstructured sets of tensors.
+Furthermore, `AnnData` offers an on-disk representation that allows sharing data and structured analysis results in form of learned annotations.

+At the core of `AnnData` is the measured data matrix from which we wish to generate insight (`X`).
+Each data matrix element belongs to an observation (`obs_names`) and a variable (`var_names`) and contains a value (which can be "missing", like `nan`).
+One builds an understanding of the data matrix by annotating observations and variables using `AnnData`'s fields (\autoref{fig:overview}):

+* Annotations that can be stored in a single vector get added to the main annotation `DataFrames` for each axis, `obs` and `var`.
+* Multi-dimensional representations get added to `obsm` and `varm` and graph-like relations among observations are added to `obsp` and `varp`.

+Prior annotations of observations will often denote experimental groups, while derived annotations of observations might be summary statistics, cluster assignments, low-dimensional representations or manifolds.
+Annotations of variables will often denote alternative names or feature importance measures.

 ## The data analysis workflow